oSharpey/personal-site/content/about.md

 ---

-Studying Cyber Security at the University of Warwick, currently working as a Security Research Intern at CrowdStrike.
+Studying Cyber Security at the University of Warwick, previous Security Research Intern at CrowdStrike.

 **Some tools \& languages I'm familiar with**
 - Rust/Python/C#/C